 They’re even Bugs Bunny and Cookie Monster approved.

-This month the #FoodieMamas are featuring carrots in our recipes.
-So be sure to check out all the different way to eat carrots in the delicious recipes below.
 I was thinking how I could incorporate carrots into something sweet yet healthy and I came up with the perfect recipe.
 Who can say no to cookies?

 Chock-full of fiber and beta-carotene from the carrots, calcium and potassium from the old-fashioned oats and heart healthy omega-3 fats and antioxidants from the walnuts, you can gobble down these cookies knowing they’re good for you.